MSc Urban Regeneration and Development / Course details

 Facilities

-You can develop your practical skills in our project studio, model-making workshop, and computer suites with specialist design and spatial analysis software.
+You can develop your practical skills in our computer suites with specialist design and spatial analysis software.

 Disability support